lmazure/SimpleLlmTool/README.md

 If `<error-file>` already exists, the text is appended to it.
 If `<log-file>` already exists, the text is appended to it.
 If `<model-name>` is provided, it overrides the model name in the model file.
+If `--log-file <tools-dir>` is not provided, no tools are available.

 # Parameters per provider